 What Are Some Exceptions to the Indiana Statute of Limitations?

 In some situations, the statute of limitations won’t start to tick from the date that an accident or injury occurred, or from the date of the negligent act.
 Instead, the statute of limitations may run from the date that a person knew or reasonably should have discovered that he or she suffered an injury.
 This is called the discovery rule.

-If patient was age 6 or younger at the time of the alleged medical negligence, then the patient will have until he or she turns age 8 to file a claim.
+If the patient was age 6 or younger at the time of the alleged medical negligence, then the patient will have until they turn age 8 to file a claim.
 This rule applies even when a child suffers injuries at birth.

 Additionally, if a patient sues for more than $15,000 in a medical malpractice case, the patient must first submit a complaint to a medical malpractice review panel before the case can go to court.
 The statute of limitations will be “tolled,” or stop running, for 90 days after the patient receives the panel’s opinion.